 Generally speaking, the thyroid is sensitive to changes in the gut microbiome.
 A well-balanced gut supports metabolic functions like digestion, nutrient absorption, detoxification, and vitamins' synthesis.
 Beneficial bacteria maintain your gut barrier integrity and help maintain an acidic environment to discourage pathogenic bacteria from moving in.

 Often, people with Hashimoto's thyroiditis, an autoimmune thyroid condition, have an imbalanced gut microbiome—meaning that there are more bad bacteria than good bacteria in the gut's environment.
 There is evidence that the gut microbiome and thyroid autoimmunity influence one another, and an imbalance can lead to leaky gut.

-Leaky gut means that your intestinal junctions' integrity is weak, allowing microorganisms to escape into your bloodstream.
-When this happens, your immune system attacks them, thinking they are foreign invaders.
+An imbalance may lead to a leaky gut which means that your intestinal junctions' integrity is weak, allowing microorganisms to escape into your bloodstream.
+In some cases, when this happens, your immune system attacks them, thinking they are foreign invaders.

 Fermentation produces beneficial microbes (a.k.a probiotics) that can introduce helpful bacteria to pathogenic bacteria's overgrowth.
-Rebalancing the bacteria in the gut through these fermented foods, probiotic supplements, or medication may help reduce intestinal permeability, which can help manage autoimmune conditions and improve overall health.
+Rebalancing the bacteria in the gut through these fermented foods, probiotic supplements, or medication can help support gut health.

 Fermented foods are considered safe for most people.
 However, studies show that some people may experience minor digestive symptoms like cramping, nausea, irregular stools, and gas.
 These side effects are only temporary due to the high probiotic content of fermented foods that cause colonic activity.

 Look for fermented foods that are refrigerated, not room-temperature jars or cans.
 Refrigeration ensures that active cultures stay alive.

 Pay attention to nutrition labels to choose the healthiest option for you.
 Some pickled foods are mass-produced and treated with sodium, citric acid, or other chemicals that do not allow probiotics to develop appropriately.
 You want to see mention of live bacteria, fermented, or probiotics on the label, not high levels of sugar, salt, or fat.
 Only pure fermentation, without pasteurization (sterilization through heat), produces probiotic enzymes and all their benefits.

 You can also ferment foods at home.
 Be sure to keep correct temperatures, fermentation times, and sterile equipment to avoid spoiled, unsafe food.